mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 mail: mvac7303b@gmail.com

-Doc version: 1.0

-Sorry.
-This text is pending correction.

 ## 1. Introduction

-It's a opensource library of functions for create aplications in text mode.
+This project is an Open Source library of functions for creating aplications in text mode.

-It uses the functions of the MSX BIOS, so it is designed to create applications in ROM format.
+It uses the functions from the MSX BIOS, so it is designed to create applications in ROM format.

 Works in T1 (screen 0, 40 columns), T2 (screen 0, 80 columns), and G1 (screen 1,
 32 columns) modes.

-For develop MSX applications using Small Device C Compiler (SDCC) compilator.
+Use them for developing MSX applications using Small Device C Compiler (SDCC) compilator.